manuelbieh/react-book/basics/excursus-es2015+.md

 10
 {% endhint %}

-An now let us look at the same example with `let`
+An now let's look at the same example with `let`

 ```
 for (let j = 0; j < 10; j++) { }